Searching for creative ways to make your wedding day even more memorable?

 Irish Terms of Endearment

-Here are some common Gaelic terms of endearment, all of which are short enough to be able to fit on the average sized wedding ring.
+Here are some common Irish Gaelic terms of endearment, all of which fit nicely inside almost any wedding ring.

 A Chara: Means 'friend', and can be used to address anyone, in formal or informal settings.